pieterhaut/Getting-and-Cleaning-Data-Course-Project/README.md

 In this files I will also try to explain my decision and interpretations on the assignment.
 The script "run_analysis.R" does not exactly follow the steps as described in the assignment, but I have indicated which commands execute which steps in the comments of the script.

+To check whether the data is tidy I highly commend importing the data set into R with the command read.table().
+MAKE SURE YOU SPECIFY header = TRUE

 To create the tidy data set, the next original files were used: